ezzing/3DLayout-documentation/3-Communication.md

     layout.getAreaInfo(id, callback);

-returns area info for a given area.id]
+Returns area info for a given area.id.

 The data returned is: